ksachin7/ExpenseWise/readme.md

 # Projects

 Welcome to my projects repository.
-These projects are not part of any course or tutorial; they are the result of my own exploration and learning journey.
-My main objective is to learn how things are done in the proper way, how to build a full-stack app from scratch.
-Each project here represents a step forward in my quest for deeper understanding of software development.
+These projects are not part of any course or tutorial; they are the result of my own exploration and learning journey.<!-- My main objective is to learn how things are done in the proper way, how to build a full-stack app from scratch.  --> Each project here represents a step forward in my quest for deeper understanding of software development.

+---

-## Expense Management System
+## ExpenseWise

-The Expense Management System is a web application designed to help users efficiently track their expenses.
+ExpenseWise is an Expense Management System, designed to help users efficiently track their expenses.
 It provides features for managing expenses, generating reports, and visualizing spending patterns.

 ### Technologies Used